Standard Height Of A Table

 1. Dining Tables:

 The standard height for a dining table generally falls between 28 and 30 inches (71-76 cm).
 This height allows for comfortable seating and eating, with elbows bent at a roughly 90-degree angle.
-However, variations exist based on chair design and personal preferences.
+That said, variations exist based on chair design and personal preferences.
 Some modern dining tables might be slightly lower or higher, depending on the overall aesthetic and intended use.

 2. Kitchen Tables: